-Route each of the temperature cables in the EDC harness to the appropriate temperatu install the appropriate connectors (see the "Working with Connectors" section of this manual for more information) and connect to the temperature probe.
+Route each of the temperature cables in the EDC harness to the appropriate temperature probe.
+Cut the wires to length, install the appropriate connectors (see the "Working with Connectors" section of this manual for more information) and connect to the temperature probe.
 When connecting to a temperature probe, leave some slack in the cable exiting the probe to prevent damage to the probe over time.